marielle-lopez/_nology/react/intro/README.md

 SCSS is not in-built in a Vite project, we have to install it as a dependency.
 One of the benefits is that we don't have to run the compiler to keep watching our SCSS files, and when we run `npm run build`, SCSS is compiled for us automatically.

 `npm i --save-dev sass`

+Take a look at a npm package called prop types, but you'll most likely use Typescript.